takuyakikuchi/hashnode/cl5xzke5u005tz7nv4atl2oow.md

 ## Summary

-Concurrent React is not only a better user experience, but as a developer, I felt that we need to design for the features that will be available with Concurrent React.
+Concurrent React is not only a better user experience, but as a developer, I felt that we need to design for the features that will be available with Concurrent React.<br/>
 I am sure that both new features by Concurrent React and Concurrent support for the React ecosystem will be updated more and more in the future, so keep an eye on Concurrent React in the future.

 ## Reference